Thelouras58/Thelouras58.github.io/about/index.md

 ## Experience
 Mobile Application Developer at [Threenitas](https://threenitas.com)

-Deliver exceptional mobile user experiences by touching code at every level – from views and animations to networking operations and unit test.
+Delivering exceptional mobile user experiences by touching code at every level – from views and animations to networking operations and unit test.

-Provide thought leadership and set architectural direction for the Android platform.
+Provide thought leadership and setting architectural direction for the Android platform.

-Work cross-functionally to review product requirement documents and produce technical specifications
+Working cross-functionally to review product requirement documents and produce technical specifications

-Design, implement, document, test, and tune application code in Kotlin.
+Designing, implementing, documenting, and tuning application code in Kotlin.

 ## Education